-UH Manoa Student Conduct & Academic Integrity:
+8. UH Manoa Student Conduct & Academic Integrity:

 - The integrity of a university depends upon academic honesty, which consists of independent learning and research.
-Academic dishonesty includes cheating, plagiarism, misrepresentation of personal identity or performance, submission of false information, contributing to academic misconduct (i.e., facilitation), damaging, tampering, or interfering with the scholarly environment, unauthorized use of an intellectual property.
-Violations of the Student Conduct Code will be included on a student's record and may result in suspension or expulsion from UH Manoa.
-Per the Student Conduct Code: IV.B.1.a.: Cheating, plagiarism, or other forms of academic dishonesty. - Cheating is an act of academic dishonesty and includes, but is not limited to: (1) use of any unauthorized assistance in taking quizzes, tests, or examinations; (2) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; (3) the acquisition, without permission, of tests or other academic material belonging to a member of the UH faculty, staff or student body; and (4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.
-Examples of cheating include: - Copying from another student's test or homework. - Allowing another student to copy from your test or homework. - Using materials such as textbooks, notes, or formula lists during a test without the teacher's permission. - Collaborating on an in-class or take-home test without the teacher's permission.
+Cheating, plagiarism, or other forms of academic dishonesty are not permitted within this course and are prohibited within the Systemwide Student Conduct Code (EP 7.208).
+Examples include fabrication, facilitation, cheating, plagiarism, and the use of improper materials.
+Any incident of suspected academic dishonesty will be reported to the Office of Student Conduct for review and possible adjudication.
+Additionally, the instructor may take action in regards to the grade for the deliverable or course as they see fit. - Cheating is an act of academic dishonesty and includes, but is not limited to: (1) use of any unauthorized assistance in taking quizzes, tests, or examinations; (2) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; (3) the acquisition, without permission, of tests or other academic material belonging to a member of the UH faculty, staff or student body; and (4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.
+Examples of cheating include: - Copying from another student's test or homework. - Allowing another student to copy from your test or homework. - Using materials such as textbooks, notes, or formula lists during a test without the teacher's permission. - Collaborating on an in-class or take-home test without the teacher's permission. - Have someone else write/plan a paper or do any coursework for you. - Plagiarism is also an act of academic dishonesty and includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
+It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

-- Having someone else write/plan a paper or do any coursework for you. - Plagiarism is also an act of academic dishonesty and includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
-It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials. - For any homework, assignments, and tasks/projects, please refrain from using any translation software, applications, and/or online translation sites.
+- For any homework, assignments, and tasks/projects, please refrain from using any translation software, applications, and/or online translation sites.
 During any tests, students must adhere to UH Manoa Student Conduct and academic integrity policy.
-Using unauthorized tools, such as translation software, applications, and/or online translation sites during a test is considered cheating and is strictly prohibited. - ➤ In cases of suspected or admitted academic dishonesty, the instructor will try to resolve the matter with the student.
+Using unauthorized tools, such as translation software, applications, and/or online translation sites during a test is considered cheating and is strictly prohibited. - In cases of suspected or admitted academic dishonesty, the instructor will try to resolve the matter with the student.
 Actions may include: - For the first offense of Academic Integrity, a warning will be issued and a mark of zero (0) will be awarded for the assessment/task in which the plagiarism was found to occur.
 Then, the student will be asked to redo the assignment/task with a reduced grade (50%). - For the second and/or any repeated offense of Academic Integrity, the penalty will be a failing grade for the course.
 Further, the instructor may bring it to the attention of the departmental chairperson, the student's advisor, division chairperson, and/or appropriate academic dean.
-Additionally, an instructor may refer such cases of academic dishonesty to the Dean of Students for action under the Student Conduct Code. - 6.
-University of Hawai'i COVID-19 Guidelines (Revised August 12, 2022: https://www.hawaii.edu/covid19-guidelines/) Any persons with unexplained or new symptoms that suggest COVID-19 should stay home until they consult with their healthcare provider to determine the next steps in accordance with CDC and HDOH guidance.
-Please notify your instructor immediately and send to the instructor your positive test result provided by a licensed healthcare provider or a public health official.
-It is recommended individuals NOT come to campus if: - You (1) have COVID-19 symptoms, or (2) tested positive for COVID-19, regardless if you have symptoms.
-You should isolate for at least 5 days (until you are fever free for 24 hours without the use of fever-reducing medication and your symptoms are improving). - After the isolation period has ended, you may return to campus and must wear a well-fitting mask around others, in all settings, for an additional 5 days; do not go to places where you cannot wear a mask, such as restaurants and some gyms; avoid travel and being around people who are at high risk. - If you were severely ill with COVID-19, you should isolate for at least 10 days and consult your healthcare provider before ending isolation. - You are subject to government-issued or a healthcare provider's orders to quarantine.
+Additionally, an instructor may refer such cases of academic dishonesty to the Dean of Students for action under the Student Conduct Code.